 I always hear how to use turmeric in food apart from the curry.
-Since turmeric does not have the bold flavor, you may use it along with your meat rubs or other spices.
+Since turmeric does not have a bold flavor, you may use it along with your meat rubs or other spices.
 Generally, blend well with herbs and will not tastes distinctive.

 When using vegetables, turmeric powder can change the vegetable with the hue of golden yellow.
 And the taste of the vegetable can also slightly changes.